-My writings, from articles and reviews to poems and meditations.
-Enjoy.
+my writings: from articles and reviews to poems and stories.

-5:42 A.M. – July 2nd, 1999 Moses Rochester wakes up with sleep crusted cross his eyes.
-It takes three tries for him to heave himself out of bed, releasing an audible “oomph!”.
-Once vertical, he lays his hands clumsily on his knees, resembling some antique ape.
-Sighing, he stares at the chipped paint on his… Continue reading The Goldfinch (A Short Story)
+The Goldfincha short story5:42 A.M. – July 2nd, 1999 Moses Rochester wakes up with sleep crusted cross his eyes.
+It takes three tries for him to heave himself out of bed, releasing an audible “oomph!” each time.
+Once vertical, he lays his hands clumsily on his knees, resembling an antique ape.
+Sighing, he stares at… Continue reading The Goldfinch (Short Story) →

 The scent of deet and fish bait (chicken liver and crickets)accompanied our outings, along with the dull aroma ofGeorgia pond water, which only ripples in the wind.
 I learned about tadpoles there, catching them in opaqueplastic cups and watching them swivel around endlessly.I didn’t believe in evolution, not even in the life ofa tadpole, never… Continue reading The Solomon Farm (Poem) →

 Since (strangely enough) my previous review and analysis of Paul Tillich’s Theology of Culture garnered a considerable amount of views, I have decided to share my (briefer) review and analysis of Tillich’s work, Love, Power, and Justice.
 This work is particularly helpful for those not very familiar with Tillich because it gives readers a taste of the whole… Continue reading Paul Tillich’s Love, Power, and Justice (1952): A Review & Analysis →